callmewithi/DeezerRPC/README.md

 Deezer client that allows you to display want you're listening to in Discord like Spotify do.

-It's not mine
+It's not mine, just changed some assets to display the new Deezer logo in Discord.

-Just changed some assets to display the new Deezer logo in Discord.
+Originally made by Braasileiro

 # Showcase
 <p align="center">